biobakery/humann/readme.md

 $ humann2_databases --download $DATABASE $BUILD $INSTALL_LOCATION
 ```

-This will automatically update the HUMAnN2 configuration.
+This will automatically update the HUMAnN 2.0 configuration.

 ----

 ## Configuration ##

-HUMAnN2 uses a configuration file to store user configuration settings.
+HUMAnN 2.0 uses a configuration file to store user configuration settings.
 This configuration file is automatically updated when a database is installed.

 To view the current settings of the configuration file, run (with example output included below):
 ```sh